Transport in Melbourne: Bus

-Regional rail
+Regional train

 A V/Line VLocity diesel train at Wyndham Vale railway station in PTV livery.

 Melbourne is the centre of a statewide railway network consisting of lines used for freight and passenger service.
 Intrastate passenger services are operated by the government-owned V/Line corporation, with a fleet of locomotive-hauled trains and diesel multiple units.
 Seven passenger railway lines connect Melbourne to towns and cities in Victoria.
 Portions of lines which are part of the V/Line network and cover the metropolitan area are also covered by myki tickets.

-The city is also connected to Sydney by the NSW TrainLink XPT, and to Adelaide by Great Southern Rail's The Overland.
+The city is also connected to Sydney by NSW TrainLink's XPT, and to Adelaide by Journey Beyond's The Overland.